 FYI: Membership in our CSA will not provide enough vegetables to supply the average family for the winter ahead—so do not expect this with your CSA Membership.
 To get that quantity of food, you would need either your own big garden or to go to the WNC Farmer’s Market and purchase from the farmers who “grow for market” and sell in bulk.
 Cane Creek Asparagus & Company grows only for our CSA Members in Asheville, Biltmore, Arden, Fairview and the surrounding Buncombe and Henderson County areas.
 We do not grow for wholesale distribution—or even for tailgate marketing!

 These jars of blueberry pie filling are part of my private harvest.
 Sorry, there are none of these in the CSA Boxes.
 We do have some U-Pick bushes on our sustainable farm for our CSA Members only.
 And there are two well established U-Pick Farms in the Fairview area!
 Actually, organic blueberries are a part of our family history.
 Three decades ago, Robert’s father grew organic blueberries on his Buncombe County property and made the first award-winning, organic blueberry wine in the State of North Carolina!

 Fresh Basil and Italian Parsley

 A good way to begin the Locovore Challenge is to join an area CSA.
-Robert and I are excited to be serving the local community via Cane Creek Asparagus & Company CSA!
-For over twenty years, we have provided scores of CSA Members in Asheville, Biltmore, Arden, Fletcher, Fairview and the surrounding Buncombe area with our beautiful CSA Boxes of vegetables.
+Robert and I are proud to be serving the local community via Cane Creek Asparagus & Company CSA.
+For over twenty years, we have provided scores of CSA Members in Asheville, Biltmore, Arden, Fletcher, Fairview and the surrounding Buncombe area with our beautiful CSA Boxes of veggies.
 We look forward to serving your family, too!